Lawrence Prittipaul

-Lawrence Roland Prittipaul (born 19 October 1979) is an English former cricketer who played county cricket for Hampshire County Cricket Club.
+Lawrence Roland Prittipaul (born 19 October 1979) is an English former cricketer who played county cricket for Hampshire County Cricket Club between 1999 and 2005.

 Life and cricket career

 Prittipaul was born at Portsmouth in October 1979 to Indo-Guyanese parents.
 His cousin is the former West Indian batsman Shivnarine Chanderpaul.
 He was educated in Portsmouth at St John's College.
-Prittipaul first played representative cricket for the Hampshire Cricket Board (HCB) in the MCCA Knockout Trophy in 1998 and 1999, with his List A one-day debut coming for the HCB against Suffolk at Bury St Edmunds in the 1999 NatWest Trophy.
+Prittipaul first played representative cricket for the Hampshire Cricket Board (HCB) (Note: The Hampshire Cricket Board (HCB), formed in 1996, is the governing body for recreational cricket in the county of Hampshire.
+It entered a largely amateur team in the minor counties one-day Knockout Trophy between 1998 and 2002, and took part alongside the first-class and minor counties, and other cricket boards, in the List A domestic one-day competition between 1999 and 2003.
+The HCB is a separate entity to Hampshire County Cricket Club, which was formed in 1863, and is the professional representative team for the county of Hampshire.) in the MCCA Knockout Trophy in 1998 and 1999, with his List A one-day debut coming for the HCB against Suffolk at Bury St Edmunds in the 1999 NatWest Trophy.
 Later in the 1999 season, Prittipaul made his senior debut for Hampshire against Worcestershire in the CGU National League.
 The following season, made his debut in first-class cricket for Hampshire against Kent at Canterbury in the County Championship, with him top-scoring in Hampshire's first innings with 52.
 Two games later he recorded what would be his only first-class century, making 152 against Derbyshire, which was the last first-class century to be scored at the County Ground prior to its closure at the end of the 2000 season.
 He also scored the last one-day half century at the ground against Nottinghamshire, in what was Hampshire's final match at the ground.